ekliao/EricLiaoDigitalGarden/src/site/notes/Homebrew.md

 Homebrew provides an installation script you can download and run with a single command (check that it hasn't changed at the [Homebrew site](https://brew.sh/)).
 > I followed this single-command approach.
 It works (using Bash shell), but it also proceeded to install Xcode again, which I already had.
 I hope this won't cause trouble.

 This is the easiest way to install Homebrew.
-If you want a harder way, you can download the installation script from GitHub and run it locally as separate steps.
+If you want a harder way, you can download the installation script from [[GitHub\|GitHub]] and run it locally as separate steps.

 ```bash
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"